Feature Selection in High-dimensional Spaces Using Graph-Based Methods: Acknowledgment

 \section{Acknowledgment}

 S.G. was supported by the National Science Foundation BIGDATA grant IIS-1837931.
-S.M. was supported by by the National University of Singapore Start-Up Grant R-155-000-233-133, 2021.
+S.M. was supported by the National University of Singapore start-up grant WBS A0008523-00-00 and the Faculty of Science Tier 1 grant WBS A-8001449-00-00.
 We are immensely grateful to Nancy Zhang for suggesting us this problem and giving some nice ideas to attack it, including the alternative bootstrap-type approach.
 We would also like to thank Bhaswar Bhattacharya for several helpful discussions throughout the preparation of this manuscript.